corinnader-zz/Tumblr/readme.md

     * [x] Create outlets for the scroll view and image view and set the content size of the scroll view.
 8. Implement TabBarViewController behavior
     * [x] Connect the tab bar buttons to a shared action function.
 In that function, add the view of the selected view controller to the contentView.
-    * [] It's useful to track what the currently selected button and view controller is in a property, so you can unselect the button or remove the view controller's view when another button is selected. ** Not sure how to do this.
+    * [x] It's useful to track what the currently selected button and view controller is in a property, so you can unselect the button or remove the view controller's view when another button is selected.
 9. Compose Buttons Transition
     * [x] In the ComposeViewController, create an initializer that sets the ComposeViewController as the transitioning delegate.
 That allows you to use the ComposeViewController to determine how it is presented.
 See the snippet below.
 Guide: Custom View Controller Transitions